andreeatatulescu/Tema-AA-2/README.md

 * A family can not be on 2 position in the same extended family at the same time.
 (combination on columns)

-* Families which do not get alonng cannot belongto the same extended family at the same time.
+* Families which do not get along cannot belong to the same extended family at the same time.
 (this is why we used non-edges)